 - Posting about them on the company’s social media sites

-- Announcing their contribution on the company’s internal website or communication channel
+- Announcing their contribution on the company’s internal website or other communication channels

 7. Integrate referrals into your company culture

-Your referral program shouldn’t be something that feels like an add-on at your business.
-Instead, make it a part of the company culture.
-While it should be a part of the onboarding process, it’s also helpful to include it in other parts of your company.
+Your referral program shouldn’t be something that feels like an add-on.
 Integrating it that way makes the program feel like a more natural part of the company rather than a recruiting tool designed to boost hires and save money.